machanism-org/machai/bindex-core/src/site/markdown/project-assembly.md

 - Analyze additional information from page: `https://machanism.org/ai-assembly/index.html` (selector:`.md-content`) and use it to create a content the current page.
 - Add `https://machanism.org/ai-assembly/index.html` link as a reference to additional information.
 # Page content
-- Analyze the `src/main/resources/acts/assembly.toml` file.
+- Analyze the `src/main/resources/acts/assembly.toml` file and use diadram `images/assembly-act-workflow.png` in this section.
 - Write a general description of the Act feature and its main functionality, using clear and simple language suitable for users who may not have prior technical knowledge or experience with the project.
 - A clear, concise description of the act's purpose and when it should be used.
 - Organize your output so that each act is easy to identify and understand.